Ciarenni/COTL_MysticAssistant/README.md

 **Why is the shop bleating at me and giving me a warning when buying certain items?**

 Certain items in the Mystic Assistant shop are being made available when they would no longer be available normally.
-This includes: talisman pieces, the dark neckace, and the light necklace.
+This includes: talisman pieces, the dark necklace, and the light necklace.
 I did not want the player to recklessly spend their god tears on something that would no longer be of use to them, but I also did not want to prevent the player from buying them if they really wanted to.
 So I added the warning.
 The bleat is to help grab your attention for the warning.